crimsonzero26/Interactive-Web-Visualizations/README.md

 ![Bubble Chart](Images/bubble_chart.png)

+> Stucture for coding up to this point is greatly inspired by the Instructor's tutorial for this assignment.

-4. Display the sample metadata, i.e., an individual's demographic information.
+4. Displayed the sample metadata, i.e., an individual's demographic information.

-5. Display each key-value pair from the metadata JSON object somewhere on the page.
+5. Displayed each key-value pair from the metadata JSON object somewhere on the page.

 ![hw](Images/hw03.png)

-6. Update all the plots when a new sample is selected.
-Additionally, you are welcome to create any layout that you would like for your dashboard.
-An example dashboard is shown below:
+6. Web page updates all the plots when a new sample is selected.

 ![hw](Images/hw02.png)

-7. Deploy your app to a free static page hosting service, such as GitHub Pages. **Submit a link to your deployed website and and a link to your GitHub repo**.
-Ensure that your repository has regular commits and a thorough README.md file
+7. Deployed app to GitHub Pages.

 ## Advanced Challenge Assignment (Optional)

-The following task is advanced and therefore optional.
+The following task is advanced and therefore was optional.

-* Adapt the Gauge Chart from <https://plot.ly/javascript/gauge-charts/> to plot the weekly washing frequency of the individual.
+* Adapted the Gauge Chart from <https://plot.ly/javascript/gauge-charts/> to plot the weekly washing frequency of the individual.

-* You will need to modify the example gauge code to account for values ranging from 0 through 9.

-* Update the chart whenever a new sample is selected.
+* Web page updates the chart whenever a new sample is selected.

 ![Weekly Washing Frequency Gauge](Images/gauge.png)

-## Hints

-* Use `console.log` inside of your JavaScript code to see what your data looks like at each step.

-* Refer to the [Plotly.js documentation](https://plot.ly/javascript/) when building the plots.

 ## Rubric